 Boost for Capital Markets – Higher surcharge trashed

-The Budget 2019 announced on July 5, 2019 introduced higher surcharge for high income earning group.
+The Budget 2019 announced on July 5, 2019, introduced a higher surcharge for the high-income earning group.
 FM in today’s announcement explained that the higher surcharge will also not apply

-- on capital gains on sale of security including derivatives held by FPIs
+- on capital gains on the sale of security including derivatives held by FPIs

-- on capital gains arising on sale of equity share in a company or a unit of an equity oriented fund or a unit of a business trust liable for securities transaction tax, in the hands of an individual, HUF, AOP, BOI and AJP
+- on capital gains arising on sale of equity share in a company or a unit of an equity oriented fund or a unit of a business trust liable for a securities transaction tax, in the hands of an individual, HUF, AOP, BOI, and AJP

 This announcement addresses the negative sentiments of the corporates as well as capital markets.
-The day is not less tha “Diwali” sentiment for the corporates and stock exchanges.
+The day is not less than the “Diwali” sentiment for the corporates and stock exchanges.